ivankrauseza/ci-project1/README.md

 ![Screenshot](/assets/images/readme/guests.png)

 ### Packages
+#### Important!
+The hotels featured in the YouTube videos have NO association to this website and are for display reference only.

 The packages page offers the guest 2 options when making a booking.
 These are a summer and a winter option where the primary itinerary changes for each season but the guest can still see what else they can do.
 Each option has a hero image, key feature icons, description text about the package, the hotel, and the activities on offer.
 I included a place for a promotional video of the hotel and embedded YouTube videos.
 The grid is styled using flexbox.